simplilearn-devops/devops-lesson-2/lab-2.3/README.md

 `docker images`

 Run the new image
-`docker run -it —rm localhost:5000/ubuntu /bin/bash`
+`docker run -it --rm localhost:5000/ubuntu /bin/bash`

 Exit the container
 `exit`